alexzk1/EDMC_EDSMStatus/README.md

 So cool tool to measure of farmost sides.
 * Now it can use `EDSMOverlay` to display information too.
 * If `EDSMOverlay` is detected, sound can be disabled.
+* Now it can show just docked station's economics list on overlay.
+It is usable with construction update.

 When I say "click" I mean "select as jump target".